microsoft/CodeXGLUE/Text-Code/text-to-code/README.md

 ## Pipeline

-We provide a pipeline that fine-tunes our pre-trained GPT-2 model on this task.
+We provide a pipeline that fine-tunes our pre-trained GPT-2 model, which we called CodeGPT,  on this task.

+CodeGPT is a "dessert" GPT-2 model which is pre-trained on CodeSearchNet dataset w/o OpenAI GPT-2 initializing.
+So it has its own vocabulary on code.
+We provide two versions of CodeGPT, one is on java, the other is on python.
+You can easily load them by huggingface transformers.

 ## Dependency